 When Dale reached San Fernando, he was put into a small wooden boxcar used to haul sugarcane and rode a train to Capas.
 Unlike many of the other trains, the Japanese left the doors of the cars open.
 As the train passed, the Filipinos threw food through the open doors to the POWs.
 The only problem was that there just wasn't enough food.
 At Capas, the POWs were let out of the cars and walked the last few miles to Camp O'Donnell.

 Dale seeing the conditions in the camp decided that he had to get out of it.
 When a work detail was created to gather scrap metal, he volunteered to go out on it.
 Ten men from each company of the 192nd were selected for the detail.
 With him in his group were Philip Parish, John Wood, Ken Schoeberle, Forrest Teal and Lewis Wallisch from A Company.

 The POWs were taken back to Mariveles, but after arriving there it was decided that they be sent to Calauan to rebuild bridges.
 Arriving there, they were joined by Joseph McCrea and Bill Nolan.

-It was also at this time that the first Americans were sent to Japan.
+It was about this time that the first Americans were sent to Japan.
 According to Dale, the first POWs to be selected for transport were the generals.
-The Japanese then took other officers and finally enlisted men.
+The Japanese next took other officers and finally enlisted men.

 Since his diet was so poor, Dale began having vision problems.
 In addition, he was still suffering from beriberi.
-Physically, he had reached the point that he was blind and unable to walk.
-He was taken to the camp hospital.
-He would remain in the hospital from January 1, 1943 until March 3, 1944.
+Physically, he had reached the point that he was blind and unable to walk, so he was taken to the camp hospital and remained in the hospital from January 1, 1943, until March 3, 1944.

 During his time in the hospital, Dale was taken to the experimental ward.
 The American doctors having few medical supplies attempted to find alternative methods to help the patients.
 The doctors were successful at getting some of Dale's vision back.